girishjjain/DevResx/scala.md

 ### Operators
 * Scala doesn't have any operators, but only methods.
 Statement c1 + c2 results in a call to the + method on c1 with c2 as an argument to the method call - that's c1.+(c2).
 * Scala doesn't define precedence on operators; it defines precedence on methods.
 The first character of methods is used to define precedence on methods.
+* Operators (methods) are ususally left associative i.e. o1 op o2 is same as o1.op(o2), unless they end with : in which case, they are right associative.

 ### Scala REPL